-While your patients are seeing you for therapy x times a week, there is ample time outside the clinic to improve cognitive function and practice important life skills, such as listening and following a conversation.
+While your patients are seeing you for therapy x times a week, there is ample time outside the clinic to train cognitive function and practice important life skills, such as listening and following a conversation.

 Often, patients do not engage in therapeutic activity outside of treatment hours because they do not know how: they do not have someone to practice with or they have trouble making connections between what they do in therapy and how it applies to their lives.